Columbia River Rainbow Trout

 Upper Columbia River Redband Rainbow Trout

-Redband trout are subspecies of the native rainbow trout.
+Redband trout are a subspecies of the native rainbow trout.
 While they may look like steelhead, all Upper Columbia River rainbows are wild residents and not steelhead.
 Redbands have larger, more rounded spots.
 There are three distinct regions for redband trout—the Columbia River, the McCloud River, and the Great Basin.
-These fish are native to the rivers and commonly average 18 inches, with the possibility of up to 30 inches when fully matured.
+These fish are native to the rivers and commonly average 18 inches, with the possibility of up to 30 inches when fully mature.
 Redbands are an exciting gamefish known for their enthusiastic bite and scrappy nature.

 In addition to redbands, you may also find the occasional cutthroat trout and brookies.
 All fishing is catch-and-release.